tvphan/perfpython/README.md

 * **If you are on Windows, you'll need to manually install numpy separately**
   * grab the newest **32bit** installer for your version of python here: http://sourceforge.net/projects/numpy/files/NumPy/1.9.2/
   * then you'll want to run: `python -m pip install win_requirements.txt`
-  * and might also need: `pip install pyopenssl ndg-httpsclient pyasn1`
+  * and might also need: `python -m pip install pyopenssl ndg-httpsclient pyasn1`
 ### Getting started:
   1. clone this repo: `git clone git@github.ibm.com:CloudDataServices/perf-cloudant-benchmark.git --recursive`
     * the above will clone the main repository and also pull the dependent submodules